Using Thermal Images to create a 360° (Interactive) Panoramas

 To create a 360° Panorama the thermal images need to be taken with the Nodal Point (Point of Least Parallax) coincident with the point of rotation of a panoramic head, which in turn needs to be coincident with the central point of the HDS scan.

-The first task therefore was to determine the Nodal Point, Entrance Pupil, for the testo 875 and this was found to be 30 mm back from the front of the camera lens.
+The first task therefore was to determine the Nodal Point, Entrance Pupil, for the Testo 875 and this was found to be 30 mm back from the front of the camera lens.

 testo 875 - Nodal Point - Entrance Pupil